 know that there were two

-the other was a
+the second one was a

 Sabbath.
 The women kept the weekly Sabbath according to the commandment,

 as they always did, even after Christ died.
+The

 Return to Main Menu